‘He’s our kicker’: Pete Carroll shows support for struggling Seahawks kicker Jason Myers

 • Bobby Wagner had 11 tackles Sunday, giving him 1,000 for his career.

-• With 13 catches Sunday, Tyler Lockett now has 59 receptions this season, a new career high.
+• With 13 catches Sunday, Tyler Lockett now has 59 receptions this season, a career high.
 He had 57 catches in 2018.

-• DK Metcalf had career highs in receptions (six) and yards (123) on Sunday.
+• DK Metcalf had career-highs in receptions (six) and yards (123) Sunday.
 He had four catches and 106 yards in the fourth quarter and overtime.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.